 To save time when serially shifting data through registers, it is sometimes advantageous to skip certain chips.
 The bypass register is a single-bit register that can be placed between TDI and TDO pins.
-This enables data to be shifted through the SRAM with minimal delay.
+This shifts data through the SRAM with minimal delay.
 The bypass register is set LOW (V{SS}) when the BYPASS instruction is executed.